 A rough guesstimate of medical care costs for that "developed" population as defined is only about 25% of the costs of that in the U.S. Based on that assumption, the middle guesstimate for overall medical costs worldwide of the correctible instability defect of footwear would be about \$650 billion every year or about \$6.5 trillion every decade.
-I believe that all of these deaths and medical costs, whatever the actual number, however large, are preventable at trivial cost.
+Even though these estimates are excessively approximate, it is certain that, whatever their actual number, the number of these deaths and medical costs are huge and preventable at relatively trivial cost.